-- ${\rm If} \, \mathbb{S}2 = \mathbb{S}2$ the cost is constant; no bank accounts change. - Otw. the actual cost is Olimin (15) [115] - Assume wlog: that 5: is the smaller set; let denote the hidden constant, i.e., the actual cost is at most a 5:: - $\sim$ Charge $\sim$ to every element in set $S{\rm const}$ makeset(x): The actual cost is O(1).
-Due to the cost inflation the amortized cost is $O(\log n)$ .
+- If Specify the cost is constant; no bank accounts change. - Assume wlog: that So is the smaller set; let ordenote the hidden constant, i.e., the actual cost is at most or listic - Charge a to every element in set 3 makeset(x): The actual cost is O(1).
+Due to the cost inflation the amortized cost is $O(\log n)$.